-To ensure double-blind peer review, please only list the title and abstract on the submitted manuscript file.
+To ensure double-anonymous peer review, please only list the title and abstract on the submitted manuscript file.

 Note: Book Review submissions must have a title that follows the format: Book Review: [Name of the Book] by [Name of the Author], [Publisher], XXX pages.
 ISBN: XXXXXXXXXXXXX

 The names of all authors, affiliations, contact details, biography (optional) and the corresponding author details must be completed online as part of the submission process.

 Author names should include a forename and a surname.
 Forenames cannot include only initials.

 The affiliation should ideally include ‘Department, Institution, City, Country’.
 However only the Institution and Country are mandatory.

 Research articles must have the main text prefaced by an abstract of no more than 250 words summarising the main arguments and conclusions of the article.
 This must have the heading ‘Abstract’ and be easily identified from the start of the main text.
 Editorials and Book Reivews do not have a mandatory abstract.

 A list of up to six key words may be placed below the abstract (optional).

 The Abstract and Keywords should also be added to the metadata when making the initial online submission.

 The body of the submission should be structured in a logical and easy to follow manner.
 A clear introduction section should be given that allows non-specialists in the subject an understanding of the publication and a background of the issue(s) involved.
 Methods, results, discussion and conclusion sections may then follow to clearly detail the information and research presented.